japlete/foostrap/README.md

 ## Features

-- Parallel by default using Numba
+- Parallel by default using Numba.
+Typically at least 4x faster than the current Scipy bootstrap.
+See benchmark notebook [here](https://github.com/japlete/foostrap/blob/main/benchmark.ipynb).
 - Implements the Bias-Corrected and Accelerated (BCa) method for CI estimation.
 Can also use percentiles.
 - Optimized for sparse and binary data.
 The number of zeros is drawn from a Binomial distribution, instead of resampling them individually.
 - Supported statistics: